Extinction in neutrally stable stochastic Lotka-Volterra models: Introduction

 However, in a real biological situation, the population is made up from a large but still finite number of individuals.
 Hence, the abundances of each species can only change in discrete steps and not continuously.
 Furthermore, the interactions between them, as well as birth and death processes, have -- to some extent -- a stochastic nature.
-All these features cannot be modelled by the deterministic equations \eref{eq:GLVModel}.
+All these features cannot be modelled by the deterministic equations \eqref{eq:GLVModel}.
 In fact, such effects of finite system size and fluctuations due to some intrinsic randomness (or, likewise, due to external noise) have recently been recognized to be very important for extinction processes, especially in the case when the deterministic solutions exhibit neutral stability (see, for example, \cite{Reichenbach2006,Traulsen2006,Traulsen2005,Cremer2009,Nowak,Antal2006,Nowak2004a,Taylor2004,Fogel1998,Ficici2000} and many others).

-In this paper, we propose a new method based on the idea of \textit{stochastic averaging} \footnote{The idea of stochastic averaging was first introduced by Khasminskii in \cite{Khasminskii1968}.
-Later on, it was rigorously justified in \cite{Freidlin2004} for two-dimensional systems possessing a conservation law.
-So far, however, it has not gained a lot of popularity in physical literature.} which allows one to gain a quantitative understanding of the stochastic extinction process in the case when the deterministic limit of the model is neutrally stable.
+In this paper, we propose a new method based on the idea of \textit{stochastic averaging} which allows one to gain a quantitative understanding of the stochastic extinction process in the case when the deterministic limit of the model is neutrally stable.
+The idea of stochastic averaging was first introduced by Khasminskii in Ref. \cite{Khasminskii1968}.
+Later on, it was rigorously justified in Ref. \cite{Freidlin2004} for two-dimensional systems possessing a conservation law.
+So far, however, it has not gained a lot of popularity in physical literature.

-In \sref{sec:StochLV} we will formulate a stochastic model of population dynamics based on a graph of interactions between species, whose dynamics in the absence of noise reduces to a Lotka-Volterra model of the form \eref{eq:GLVModel}.
+In section \ref{sec:StochLV} we will formulate a stochastic model of population dynamics based on a graph of interactions between species, whose dynamics in the absence of noise reduces to a Lotka-Volterra model of Eq. \eqref{eq:GLVModel}.

 In sections \ref{sec:RPS} and \ref{sec:4Sp} we will treat two pedagogical examples of such models, the three-species and four-species systems with cyclic dominance.
 Their deterministic dynamics will be shown to be neutrally stable, i.e. to lead to perpetual coexistence of all species with periodically oscillating abundances.
 However, we will see that taking into account fluctuations due to the stochastic nature of the interactions introduces a finite mean extinction time proportional to the population size.
 Using stochastic averaging, we will characterize the extinction process by an effective stochastic process in the deterministically conserved quantities.
 This will allow us to obtain quantitative results on extinction times and their dependence on the initial conditions.